Tor Mikkel Wara: Minister of Justice

+Tenure

 On 30 April, Wara took part in a Dagsrevyen debate with the Governing Mayor of Oslo, Raymond Johansen regarding immigration in Oslo.
 Wara notably blamed gang criminality on the increase of immigration in the capital.
 He further added that gang issues was attributed to ethnic and cultural issues, and that it was the reason for why it was important to stop immigration in Oslo.
 Johansen defended the city's handling of immigration, citing increase in borough spending and the strengthening of kindergartens and better opportunities to learn Norwegian.

 In November 2018, a photo of Wara's private residence was used on stage for political commentary in the play Ways of Seeing, a production of the Black Box theatre in Oslo.
 Wara's long-term live-in partner Laila Anita Bertheussen along with Prime Minister Erna Solberg sharply criticized the production for exposing the Wara household in this manner, and in December 2018, Bertheussen filed a formal complaint against the theatre.

 On 7 December 2018, Wara condemned the threats and called it "an attack on Norwegian democracy.
 It's bad and serious".

 Over the following months, the family received threatening letters and their house was vandalized with graffiti, before the apparent harassment culminated on 10 March 2019 with an arson attack on their car.
 Wara took a leave of absence on 15 March, with Jon Georg Dale serving as acting justice minister until further.
 However, four days after the arson attack, Bertheussen was arrested on suspicion of having staged the entire harassment campaign herself, prompting Wara to resign his position on 28 March.

 The trial concluded on 13 November 2020.
 Accused of endangering democracy, Bertheussen potentially faced up to 16 years in prison.
 On 15 January 2021, she was sentenced to one year and eight months prison for three of four charges.

+Personal life

+Wara was born in Karasjok Municipality, a son of police chief Thor Birger Wara and office clerk Hulda Synnøve Berg.
+He was in a relationship with Laila Anita Bertheussen for twenty-eight years until their separation in 2023.
+He has two now grown-up children: one daughter and one step-daughter.